By Dr Sally Basker, CEO of Exeter Science Park

 The past year was an extremely busy one for Exeter Science Park and, as we’ve come to the end of the 2018/19 financial year, I’ve taken a look back at some of the highlights.

 In 2018 we developed and pre-let 27,000 square feet of space for science, technology, engineering, maths and medical (STEMM) businesses in the new, spec-built Grow-on Buildings.
 We also designed and sold the plans for a new 12,000 square foot engineering building – the University of Exeter’s VSimulators facility – with construction now underway.
-Funding was also secured for a 20,000 square foot, spec-build Open Innovation Building.
+Funding was also secured for a 20,000 square foot, spec-build Ada Lovelace.
 Overall, Exeter Science Park secured and developed almost 60,000 square feet of STEMM innovation space in 2018.

 The Grow-on Buildings will accommodate over 200 high-quality jobs once all the tenants have moved in.
 They were named by local primary schools in a competition that aimed to educate key stage two students about inspirational scientists from history.
 Schools were provided with a booklet about seven scientists and asked to write a short essay on their three favourites.
 The pupils were then invited to an awards ceremony in the Science Park Centre where the winners were announced and all those who entered had a tour of the Grow-on Building construction site.
 One of the buildings is named after Hedy Lamarr – the actress and inventor, who patented an idea that later became integral to WiFi and GPS – and the Director of ‘Bombshell: The Hedy Lamarr Story’, Alexandra Dean, sent a video message of congratulations to the students.